siriobalmelli/nonredact/_archived/plantuml.md

 *or, how I learned to stop worrying and love [PlantUML]*

+### post-mortem

+I was wrong - PlantUML has no proven a sound tool for diagram generation in practice.

+I have since switched to [mermaid](https://mermaid-js.github.io/mermaid/#/), and am leaving this post up as a reminder of what *not* to use.

 ## Motivation

 The need to be able to quickly set down and *show*, visually: